-The Home Health Quality Measures are based on data collected on adult non-maternity home care patients receiving skilled services whose care is covered by Medicare (both fee for service and managed care) or Medicaid and provided by a Medicare-approved Home Health Agency.
-The information on process and improvement outcome measures posted on this Web site comes from The Outcome and Assessment Information Set (OASIS) quality data submitted by home health agencies to state repositories and stored in the Quality Improvement Evaluation System (QIES) database.
-The information on utilization measures posted on this Web site comes from Medicare claims.
+The home health quality measures are based on data collected on adult non-maternity home care patients getting skilled services whose care is covered by Medicare (both fee for service and managed care) or Medicaid and provided by a Medicare-approved home health agency.
+The information on process and improvement outcome measures posted on Home Health Compare comes from the Outcome and Assessment Information Set (OASIS) quality data submitted by home health agencies to state repositories and stored in the Quality Improvement Evaluation System (QIES) database.
+The information on utilization measures posted on Home Health Compare comes from Medicare claims.

 - Quality Improvement Evaluation System (QIES).
 The QIES encompasses all the aspects of data collection and reporting on home health agencies.
-Some of the information about home health agencies is collected and maintained by the State survey agency, found in Medicare Helpful Contacts under Home Health Agency, that is operated by each state’s government.
-For each agency, this information includes the home health agency’s name, address, telephone number, services offered and type of ownership.
+Some of the information about home health agencies is collected and maintained by the State Survey Agency, found in Medicare Helpful Contacts under Home Health Agency, that's operated by each state’s government.
+For each agency, this information includes the home health agency’s name, address, phone number, services offered and type of ownership.
 The state survey agencies are responsible for entering this information into the QIES database and providing updates as needed.
-The QIES database also includes all OASIS assessment information submitted by home health agencies to their state survey agency.
+The QIES database also includes all OASIS assessment information submitted by home health agencies to their State Survey Agency.

 - Medicare claims.
-Medicare claims data are used to calculate certain utilization-based Home Health Quality Measures.
-In order to be paid for services they provide for Medicare Part A and B beneficiaries, providers must submit claims for every patient encounter.
-Claims data include patient identifiers, provider identifiers, services rendered, diagnoses, and payment, as well as additional detailed information.
-Claims data are reliable because providers are required to submit claims to receive payment.
+Medicare claims data are used to calculate certain utilization-based home health quality measures.
+In order to be paid for services they provide for Medicare Part A and B beneficiaries, providers must submit claims for every patient they encounter.
+Claims data include patient identifiers, provider identifiers, services rendered, diagnoses, and payment, and additional detailed information.
+Claims data are reliable because providers are required to submit claims to get payment.